Writing process: Expressivist process theory of writing

-According to the expressivist theory, the process of writing is centered on the writer's transformation.
-This involves the writer changing in the sense that voice and identity are established and the writer has a sense of his or her self.
-Writing is a process used to create meaning, according to expressivist pedagogy.
-An author’s sense of self is emphasized for bringing social change.
-This theory became popular in the late 1960s and early 1970s.
 According to Richard Fulkerson's article "Four Philosophies of Composition", the focus of expressivism is for writers to have "... an interesting, credible, honest, and personal voice".
 Moreover, proponents of the expressivist process view this theory as a way for students to become fulfilled and healthy both emotionally and mentally.
 Those who teach this process often focus on journaling and other classroom activities to focus on student self-discovery and at times, low-stakes writing.
 Prominent figures in the field include John Dixon, Ken Macrorie, Lou Kelly, Donald C. Stewart and Peter Elbow.